 Launch dedicated, low-cost game servers with the flexibility to adopt the cloud with your own tools.
 Access GameLift FleetIQ independent of other GameLift features.
 Read the announcement to learn more »

 Use your existing tools and software without GameLift’s game server management layer to gradually move live games or launch new games to the cloud with the cost savings of EC2 Spot instances made possible only with GameLift FleetIQ.
-Since instances run in your account, you also have the flexibility to use containers or integrate instances with other AWS services such as AWS Shield and Amazon Elastic Container Service.
+Since instances run in your account, you also have the flexibility to use containers or integrate instances with other Amazon Web Services such as Amazon Elastic Container Service.

-Save up to 70% compared to existing on-premises deployments by using FleetIQ's algorithm that puts low-cost Spot instances into your own AWS account.
-FleetIQ monitors in real-time and predicts which Spot instances are best suited to host new sessions, so you get the cost-savings of Spot while directing players onto instances less likely to have game session interruptions.
+Save up to 70% compared to existing on-premises deployments by using FleetIQ's algorithm that puts low-cost Spot instances into your own Amazon Web Services account.
+FleetIQ monitors in real-time and predicts which Spot instances are best suited to host new sessions, so you get the cost-savings of Spot while directing players onto instances with lower probability of game session interruptions.

 With general availability for the GameLift FleetIQ update, only pay for what you use.
 GameLift FleetIQ charges a fee proportional to the EC2 instance charges under GameLift FleetIQ management.
 For full details, learn more on the pricing table.

 Opt out of using Spot Instances.
 This is useful for short periods of time with new game and content launches.
-We still recommend switching back to Spot-Preferred or Spot-Only modes to save on game server costs while enjoying 0.002 percent interruption rates.
+We still recommend switching back to Spot-Preferred or Spot-Only modes to save on game server costs.

 Describe the status of instances managed under GameLift FleetIQ using the new DescribeGameServerInstances API, whether it’s active, draining, or terminating.
 This allows you to implement a status-based checkpoint mechanism before you place a game session on an instance.
 It also allows you to drain your other resources if they’re tied to the instances.